bonomani/devmon/docs/TEMPLATES.md

  This would assign the value 'No DHCP' to the 'dhcpStatus' alias if and only if the 'dhcpPoolSize' alias contained a value equal to zero.
 Otherwise, the value of the 'dhcpAvail' alias would be assigned to dhcpStatus.
-Note that threshold stats for the 'dhcpAvail' status (i.e. the 'color' and 'message' assigned to 'dhcpAvail' by any threshold tests) would not be inherited by the 'dhcpStatus' variable; if you want to inherit threshold information, use the TSWITCH transform instead.

- ### TSWITCH transform (DEPRECATED, replace by SWITCH)

  ### UNPACK transform